 This article describes K2’s official release strategy.
 It also includes information on how product releases may affect version support.
-Additionally, third-party and Microsoft product support is included in this article.
+Additionally, support plans for third-party software (including Microsoft Products) is included in this article.
 Please contact your local K2 representative with any questions.

 As a Microsoft partner, K2 works closely with Microsoft to ensure that our products and integrated functionality will work on the next versions of the Operating Systems (OS), Platform and Technology components, and Applications from Microsoft.
 As part of this relationship, we determine how our current product functionality can be supported on the next Microsoft platform, as well as how that functionality can be expanded to work with new Microsoft products and technologies.